-For educators, visiting groups, parents & children, these lesson plans are designed to enhance your visit to Lizard Mound Park!
+For educators, visiting groups, parents & children, these lesson plans are designed to enhance your visit to Lizard Mound State Park!
 Subject areas are science, math and art, and each plan meets the curriculum standards for 4th grade.
 Free to download and use.

 Come, explore, and learn about the people who built these monuments in Wisconsin over 1000 years ago!

 - Lesson Plan 1 – Making Coiled Clay Pots (PDF)

 - Lesson Plan 2 – Bar Graph Activity Using Tally Charts (PDF)

 - Lesson Plan 3 – Mound Shape Data Collection Activity (PDF)

 - Lesson Plan 4 – Reconstructing Pottery Like An Archaeologist (PDF)